-1. At present, all London authorities and 187 of the 321 local authorities in England outside London operate Decriminalised Parking Enforcement (DPE), using powers
+4. At present, all London authorities and 187 of the 321 local authorities in England outside London operate Decriminalised Parking Enforcement (DPE), using powers from the Road Traffic Act 1991.
+Under DPE, parking regulations are enforced by

-- 2. As part of the system, parking attendants issue Penalty Charge Notices (PCNs) to the owners of vehicles they believe to be parked in contravention of traffic regulations.
+- 5. As part of the system, parking attendants issue Penalty Charge Notices (PCNs) to the owners of vehicles they believe to be parked in contravention of traffic regulations.
 Representations against a PCN can be made to the issuing authority and if this is rejected there is a right of appeal to an independent adjudicator.
-The enforcement is funded by income from parking charges and penalty charges rather than the local or national taxpayer. - 3.
+The enforcement is funded by income from parking charges and penalty charges rather than the local or national taxpayer. - 6.
 There is no requirement to take on DPE powers if an authority does not wish to.
 This will also be the case with the new CPE powers (one change is to call the new system 'Civil Parking Enforcement', or CPE).
 The SoS does, however, have power under the TMA to force a local authority to take on these powers if s/he so wished.